 Tosh is a small hippie village just off the Parvati Valley along the Tosh river.
 Tosh has an incredible setting, high on the hills with gorgeous mountain views.
 The town though is not really a town at all.
 It is composed of budget guesthouses for the young, mostly Israeli, tourists who come to the valley for the pot.
 In fact, most of the Parvati Valley is set up for recreational drug tourism.
 As we walked through Tosh, we noticed the constant aroma of pot.
 We were probably the only tourists in the area not partaking.

-Coming up next: The scenic foothill towns of Shimla and Rewalsar
+Coming up next: The Foothill towns of Shimla and Rewalsar

 To read about more of our adventures go to Destinations.